Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/README.md

 ## Projects

-You need to complete all of columns in 2 weeks.
+You need to complete all projects in two weeks.
 You want to be working on the final two columns for the majority of week 2 since they are most cognitively challenging.

 | # | C# Quick Intro | 🌿 🌱 <br/> ExtraVert Garden | 🧑🏽‍💻 SQL Intro | 🛳️ ⛴️ <br/> Harbor Master | 💎 💍 <br/> Jewelry Junction |
 |--|--|--|--|--|--|